-We use massage for pupils and young people to augment their already tailored curriculum.
-The aim of the Massage is to develop a trusting and open path of communication with the pupil to enable both to engage in a shared experience.
+We use massage for pupils and young people to augment their already tailored curriculum programmes.
+The aim of the Massage Therapy is to develop a trusting and open path of communication with the pupil to enable both to engage in a shared experience.
 We find that pupils with complex communication needs gain a great deal from this approach.
 Staff are able to support the pupil’s concentration and attention span; to stimulate or relax the pupil’s limbs and, in some cases, improve the pupil’s general wellbeing.

 Rosehill School delivers educational programmes through a multi-disciplinary approach (where relevant).
 For pupils with complex needs, this approach is at the heart of their education.
 The child’s parents are seen as an essential and integral member of this team.
-At Rosehill School, a range of appropriate professionals often support a pupil; teacher, Support Assistants, Speech & Language Therapist and/or Occupational Therapist (from Health Teams).
-In addition, some pupils will also have involvement from a Family Support Worker/ Social Worker.
+At Rosehill School, a range of appropriate professionals often support a pupil; teacher, teaching assistants, Speech & Language Therapist and/or Occupational Therapist (from Health Teams).
+In addition, some pupils will also have involvement from a Family Support Worker and/or Social Worker.
 Each member of this team has an essential and valuable contribution to make in the identification of the learning aims for each child, as well as the delivery of those aims across all areas of the curriculum, learning opportunities and activities.